Clean Diesel Rebates

 - 2017 School Bus Rebate Frequently Asked Questions (FAQ)

 - 2017 School Bus Rebate Webinar Slides

-The Frequently Asked Questions (FAQ) document will be updated weekly during the application period.
-All questions and answers through November 1, including those from the webinar, will be added to this document.
-Please email your questions to firstname.lastname@example.org and type School Bus Rebate Question in the subject line.
+The Frequently Asked Questions (FAQ) document was updated weekly during the application period.
+All questions and answers through November 1, including those from the webinar, were added to this document.

 - Regional, state or local agency; tribal government or native village; or port authority which has jurisdiction over transportation and air quality, including school districts and municipalities; or